Key takeaways

 Consider Roth IRA conversions

 A Roth IRA is a retirement vehicle funded by after-tax contributions that can grow tax deferred with the potential for future cash-free withdrawals.
 Significant amounts held in traditional IRAs and certain 401(k)s can be converted to a Roth IRA.
 Tax on appreciated value is due in the year the conversion occurs, based on ordinary income tax rates.
 Converting a 401(k) or traditional IRA to a Roth IRA is often more attractive during down market periods.
 This is because you convert an equal number of shares to the same investments, but the cost to do so (paying tax on the accrued capital gain) is reduced due to stock price depreciation.
 Once you convert a 401(k) or IRA to a Roth IRA, you generate tax-free growth of earnings for your retirement when inflation and/or taxes might be higher, provided you’ve met qualifying holding period requirements.
-However, many people assume they’ll be in a lower tax bracket after retirement,” says Falls.
-“Therefore, a careful analysis is imperative before electing to convert tax-deferred assets into a Roth IRA and paying income taxes today.
-You may determine the income tax cost today could be higher than the tax cost in the future if you are in a lower tax bracket.”
+“Individuals shouldn’t automatically assume that they will be in a lower tax bracket in retirement, but that is one consideration when determining the value of a Roth IRA conversion,” says Paul.
+“Another consideration is the ability to convert assets that may be somewhat depressed in value from their peak levels, which will reduce the current capital gains tax hit and create the opportunity for the asset to recover with growth that is potentially tax-free in a Roth IRA.”

 Additional steps to consider

 • Pay down credit card debt.
-Look for ways to eliminate debts with high interest rates (which may adjust upward) to avoid facing higher expenses associated with this type of borrowing.
+Look for ways to eliminate debts with high interest rates to avoid facing higher expenses associated with this type of borrowing.
+“Paying off high interest debt can be one of the best investments you make,” says Paul.

 • Seek more affordable borrowing options.
-If you can’t pay off all your debt, put a particular focus on reducing balances on higher interest loans and look to consolidate debts using a less expensive form of borrowing.
+If you can’t pay off all your debt, focus on reducing balances on higher interest loans and look to consolidate debts using a less expensive form of borrowing.

 • Invest in your own growth.
 Pursuing education or experiences that can enhance your ability to boost earnings can be a valuable way to protect your long-term financial position.